weiliangc3/stubbah/README.md

 - Add stubs by folder ✅
 - API to add stubs ✅
 - UI to add stubs ❌
-- API to remove stubs ❌
+- API to remove stubs ✅
 - UI to remove stubs ❌
+- API to remove provider ✅
+- UI to remove provider ❌
 - API to add state of provider ✅
 - UI to add state of provider ❌
 - API to remove state of provider ✅